Future-Power-Networks/Simplus-Grid-Tool/Documentations/DeveloperManual.md

 "ModelAdvance.m" is the sub-class of "ModelBase.m".
 It is the advanced class used for Matlab system block in Simulink.
 It defines advanced properties and methods (such as discretization methods).

-"SynchronousMachine.m" is the specific device class for synchronous machines, which contains the detailed physical models of synchronous machines (such as signal lists, equilibrium calculations, state equations, etc).
-Similarly, "GridFollowingVSI.m" is the specific device class for grid following voltage source inverters ...
+"SynchronousMachine.m" is the specific apparatus class for synchronous machines, which contains the detailed physical models of synchronous machines (such as signal lists, equilibrium calculations, state equations, etc).
+Similarly, "GridFollowingVSI.m" is the specific apparatus class for grid following voltage source inverters ...

-"ModelTemplate.m" is the template class for a specific device.
-Developers can use this file as a starting point to build/customize a new device.
+"ModelTemplate.m" is the template class for a specific apparatus.
+Developers can use this file as a starting point to build/customize a new apparatus.

 ### "+PowerFlow" Sub-folder